Jbachtiger/ci-pp2-quizanaughts/README.md

 - __Question Counter__

-  - The question counter provides a way for the player to know how many questions they have answered and what question they are on.
+  - The question counter provides a way for the player to know how many questions they have answered and what question they are on
-  - It makes it easier for them to judge how much of the quiz they have completed and how much time they can spend on all the remaining questions.
+  - It makes it easier for them to judge how much of the quiz they have completed and how much time they can spend on all the remaining questions

    ![Question Counter](docs/feature-screenshots/question-counter.png)

 - __Progress Bar__

- - The progress bar is a visually appealing way to give quick snapshot of how far the player has progressed through the quiz.
+ - The progress bar is a visually appealing way to give quick snapshot of how far the player has progressed through the quiz
- - This compliments the question counter and they both go hand in hand.
+ - This compliments the question counter and they both go hand in hand
- - The colour orange was chosen as it stands out and has good contrast compared to the other colours being used.
+ - The colour orange was chosen as it stands out and has good contrast compared to the other colours being used
  - The progress bar dynamically fills up after each question has been answered

    ![Progress Bar](docs/feature-screenshots/progress-bar.png)

 - __Score__

-  - The score system works on a one point per correct question basis.
+  - The score system works on a one point per correct question basis
-  - As you progress through the quiz the score is automtically updated in realtime as more and more correct questions are answered.
+  - As you progress through the quiz the score is automtically updated in realtime as more and more correct questions are answered
-  - A score feature was added to bring more interactivity, increase the fun element and encourage healthy competition.
+  - A score feature was added to bring more interactivity, increase the fun element and encourage healthy competition

    ![Score](docs/feature-screenshots/score.png)

    - __Countdown Timer__

   - The question counter has been added to the main game quiz to add a bit more of a challenge element to the quiz and make it more enjoyable and rewarding to complete
-  - It counts down in seconds and gives the user 60 seconds to completed each question
+  - It counts down in seconds and gives the user 60 seconds to complete each question
   - The timer is automatically refreshed on each new question
-  - If the user doesn't manage to complete an answer in time an alert message will pop up and a play again and home button will be displayed
+  - If the user doesn't manage to complete an answer in time, an alert message will pop up and a play again and home button will be displayed
   - This will allow the player to either play again which resets the whole quiz or go to the home menu

   ![Countdown Timer](docs/feature-screenshots/countdown-timer.png)